 While blogs are mainly associated with the written word, one of the most exciting aspects of setting one up is your ability to promote the audio and visual content your team has spent time and effort creating.
 Embedding a YouTube video player or a link to the latest episode of your podcast, for instance, can be an excellent way to get more mileage out of your multimedia content while adding richness and context to a blog post.

-When you use popular blogging platforms such as WordPress, you gain access to useful plugins, so you can create elegant integration between outside content and the blog posts themselves.
+When you use popular blogging tools and platforms such as WordPress, you gain access to useful plugins, so you can create elegant integration between outside content and the blog posts themselves.
 For instance, the Instagram Feed WordPress add-on lets you embed custom Instagram galleries in your blog.
 An updated feed of the latest posts from your brand’s Instagram account can add visual appeal, timeliness and adash of social connectivity to your written content.

 5. A starting point for collaboration and publication